A-self-referential-blog-name/blog/content/ru/texts-2015-2020/Sleeping beauty as a real-world system.md

 ---

-Abstract: The article proposes an explanation of why the answer to the Sleeping Beauty problem is 1/3, by considering Sleeping Beauty as a real-world system [^1] composed of parts.
+**Abstract**: The article proposes an explanation of why the answer to the Sleeping Beauty problem is 1/3, by considering Sleeping Beauty as a real-world system [^1] composed of parts.

 ---

-1\.
-What we should do
+**1\.
+What we should do**

 The Sleeping Beauty (henceforth SB) Problem: [^2]
 <br style="line-height:0.5em;">